The DE Foundation is a non-profit founded by Delux Designs (DE), LLC.

 - Mental Health Awareness in the African American community through shedding light and opening up from first hand experiences.

-So far we have taken aim at bringing awareness to education with multiple back to school supply drives around the Carolinas over the last three years to provide the tools needed for children to succeed educationally at no cost.
+So far we have taken aim at bringing awareness to education with multiple back to school supply drives around the Carolinas to provide the tools needed for children to succeed educationally at no cost.
 We have taken aim at mental health awareness by displaying our own founder’s (@K_DougDE) personal experiences with mental health as a way to begin the conversation on things people in the African American community have either overlooked in the past or would not normally talk about on a regular basis.
-Our third order of business is providing more resources, tools and education behind domestic violence against women in our society.
+Our third order of business is providing more resources, tools, and education behind domestic violence against women in our society.

 #DEMentalHealthMondays began in 2018 as a weekly campaign for mental health awareness in the African American community.
 Each Monday of the week we provide tips, facts, and our personal experiences with mental health issues and disorders for the public to take part in for dialogue.
 We noticed a trend of mental health being ignored and pushed under the rug in the African American community and have provided an outlet online for our subscribers and readers to take part in.